 Muker Public Hall and Literary Institute Governance

 Until recently Muker Public Hall and Muker Literary Institute were, for historic reasons, separate bodies.
 Each body had its own governance though there were similar aims and close connections between them.
 In 2019 it was decided by both governing bodies, and in consultation with the community they served, to merge in order to benefit from a combined group of trustees.
-The legal merger was undertaken recently and in addition to this, the Institute has been merged with the Public Hall under the Charity Commission and there is now a combined charity organisation known collectively as the Muker Public Hall and Literary Institute (MPHLI) (Charity Number 1098816).
-The main officers of this organisation are given in the contacts page.
+The legal merger was undertaken recently and in addition to this, the Institute was merged with the Public Hall under the Charity Commission to collectively become the Muker Public Hall and Literary Institute (MPHLI).

 Next steps for the governance

-The merger means that the combined charity can now commence the process of converting to a Charitable Incorporated Organisation (CIO), giving a number of benefits, including additional protection to the trustees.
-This gives similar benefits to a charity as a Limited status would give to a private company.
+The merger then allowed the combined charity to become a Charitable Incorporated Organisation (CIO), giving a number of benefits, including additional protection to the trustees.

 Development plans for Muker Public Hall and Literary Institute